rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 Johnny goes on to warn Cathy when she is faced with a potential suitor to “Have your bit of fun with him, … and marry him in the end if you must.
 Only get your serious climbing done first, and try to remember what I told you—you can’t have it both ways.”

-Now that I am in my thirties

-I’ve now met a few ski guides who have largely abandoned recreational ski touring.
-One remarked that he had “skied more than enough powder for the rest of [his] life.”
+Now that I am in my thirties, concerns like careers, mortgages, and starting a family are much less abstract than a decade ago.
+While I seem to finally have my career figured out, I’ve made little progress with the other two.
+Mortgages, at least, have been on my mind lately more so than skiing.

 Ski ambition can change in an instant: a life-changing injury, or a loved one lost to an accident.

 ---

+In a long-since-forgotten ski movie, a woman commented that “In a world where a lot of things are soul crushing, skiing is something that has a lot of soul.”
+I lived by these words for the better part of a decade.

+TODO

 Throw in the right reactants, and your product might just be a white powder.

 ## Ideas

 -   Leave rat in a jar for a month.
-Ambition to ski balances with other pressures of life.
--   But what other pressures really?
-One Green Bottle shrivelled mountain bachelor and not having it both ways quotations.
 -   An imbalance of priorities.
--   Conclusion no more original than “everything in moderation”?
-Is there more to life than the outdoors?
-But what does that look like?
 -   Quotation about a weekend simply dull Summit Fever
--   Typical backcountry skier: male, 27

 Essay time.
 This one is for anyone who has spent years chasing a dream but isn’t sure where exactly it will take them.
 Enjoy!